spinnaker/spinnaker/docs/commands.md

  * `gcs`: Manage and view Spinnaker configuration for the gcs provider
  * `github`: Manage and view Spinnaker configuration for the github provider
  * `gitlab`: Manage and view Spinnaker configuration for the gitlab provider
+ * `helm`: Manage and view Spinnaker configuration for the helm provider
  * `http`: Manage and view Spinnaker configuration for the http provider
  * `oracle`: Manage and view Spinnaker configuration for the oracle provider
  * `s3`: Manage and view Spinnaker configuration for the s3 provider